Naww137/Syndat/README.md

 ## Installation & Setup

-#### nuc_syndat package
+#### Setup & Use nuc_syndat Package
 steps to install python package

 #### Documentation with sphinx
 This project uses sphinx with autodoc to read documentation embeded with pandas [docstrings](https://pandas.pydata.org/docs/development/contributing_docstring.html#plots-in-examples).
 Sphinx can be installed with `pip install -U sphinx`